On a new geometric homology theory and an application in categorical Gromov-Witten theory: Applications

+Together with results in \cite{cos05}, these theorems essentially state that the fundamental classes of moduli spaces of Riemann surfaces with marked points, or the (geometric) fundamental chains of moduli spaces of boarded Riemann surfaces with marked points, are encoded in the unique (up to homotopy) solution of the quantum master equation associated with a canonically defined BV algebraic structure on the singular (or geometric) chain complexes.
+From this point, one can proceed to define Gromov-Witten potential for any (open-closed) topological conformal field theory, a subject called categorical GW theory initiated by Costello, motivated by the homological picture of mirror symmetry of Kontesvich.
+The closed case was completed, the open-closed case is still open, I guess.

-Finally, we remark that the above results hold only for \textit{differentiable} orbifolds with corners.
-We don't expect similar results hold in topological category, i.e. topological orbifolds with corners, at least these can not be deduced using methods in this paper, since C.Manolescu (\cite{man}) showed that there is a topological manifold in each dimension $\geq 5$ that is not triangulable.
+Finally, we remark that the theory in this paper only holds for \textit{differentiable} orbifolds with corners.
+We don't expect similar results hold in topological category, i.e. topological orbifolds with corners (in whatever sense), at least these can not be deduced using methods in this paper, since C.Manolescu (\cite{man}) showed that there is a topological manifold in each dimension $\geq 5$ that is not triangulable.
 We will leave it as an interesting topic for future study.

+We believe the geometric homology theory developed in this paper should be of many applications in relevant areas due to it is a very flexible and straightforward generalization of singular simplicial homology theory and has many advantages overcoming the unpleasant combinatoric rigidity of simplexes.
+In the future we plan to discuss if it can be useful in developing chain-level Gromov-Witten theory, as an example.